2alin/kanban-board/README.md

 - Moving cards in the same column
 - Moving cards to other columns
 - Basic rich text in card content description (see details bellow)
+- Undo and redo changes to the board data
 - Import and exporting board data
 - Theme selection